HaliteChallenge/Halite-II/website/about/index.md

 ---
 layout: static_page
-title: What is the Halite AI Programming Challenge?
+title: About Us
 permalink: /about/
-toc: true
+toc: false
 description: Halite is an Artificial Intelligence programming game run by Two Sigma where players build smart bots that battle on a virtual two-dimensional board.
 ---